 - Sustainability and effective ways to care for our environment

 - How to gather information about real world conservation issues

-- Engage with community conservation projects which can be continued back at school
+- How community conservation projects can be continued back at school

-- They have the ability to make a difference in their world
+- That they can make a difference in their world

 Science and technology contribute to finding solutions to a range of contemporary issues; these solutions may impact on other areas of society and involve ethical considerations (VCSSU090)